-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Not everyone is excited about NASA's mission and count our commentator Andrei Codrescu among the distraught.
 To him, what NASA crashed into the moon is just one more humiliation for our heavenly neighbor, one more in a long line of indignities.

-So, how much does a metaphor weigh?
+ANDREI CODRESCU: So, how much does a metaphor weigh?
 A lot more than NASA thinks.
 The first man on the moon wasn't an American or a Russian, it was the man in the moon, we all saw when we were kids and somebody older showed him to us.
 That's the first man on the moon, her permanent resident, and now he's got a NASA rocket at his backside.

-Block: That's our contrarian and lunar lover Andrei Codrescu.
+BLOCK: Block: That's our contrarian and lunar lover Andrei Codrescu.
 He publishes the online journal Corpse.org

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.